10Nates/microcookie/README.md

 The arguments used in `npm run-script ugly` are

 > ```shell
-> echo needed -> npm install uglify-js -g
+> echo needed -> which sed && which uglifyjs
 > if [ ! -d  export ]; then mkdir export; fi
-> uglifyjs microcookie.js -o export/microcookie-min.js -m reserved=\\[k,v,p,e,s,d,w,m,y\\] --comments -c passes=3
+> uglifyjs microcookie.js -o export/microcookie-min.js -m reserved=\\[k,v,p,e,s,d,w,m,y\\] --comments -c passes=5 --ie --v8
+> sed -i \"\" -e 's/module\\.exports=MicroCookie;//g' export/microcookie-min.js
 > ```

-If you are using npm, it is recommended you simply run the script if it hasn't already.
+If you are using npm, it is recommended you simply run the script if it hasn't done so automatically during install.

 [Conditional directory from pcambra](https://stackoverflow.com/questions/4906579/how-to-use-bash-to-create-a-folder-if-it-doesnt-already-exist)